Herman K. van Dijk: Life and career

 Van Dijk received his BA in Economics in 1967 and his Doctorandus degree in Economics in 1969 both at the University of Groningen.
 He went to the States, where he received his MA in Economics in 1972 from the State University of New York at Buffalo.
 Back in The Netherlands he received his PhD in Econometrics in 1984 from the Erasmus University Rotterdam for the thesis "Posterior analysis of econometric models using Monte Carlo integration."

-Van Dijk started in 1972 his academic career at the Econometric Institute at the Erasmus University Rotterdam, where in 1993 he was appointed Professor of Econometrics at the Econometric Institute.
+He started in 1972 his academic career at the Econometric Institute at the Erasmus University Rotterdam, where in 1993 he was appointed Professor of Econometrics at the Econometric Institute.
 From 1992 to 1998 he was Director of the Tinbergen Institute, and later from 2008 to 2010.
 From 1998 to 2003 he was Director of the Econometric Institute.

-Van Dijk was a Visiting Professor at Cambridge University, the Catholic University of Louvain, Harvard University, Duke University, Cornell University, and the University of New South Wales.
+Dijk was a Visiting Professor at Cambridge University, the Catholic University of Louvain, Harvard University, Duke University, Cornell University, and the University of New South Wales.
 He was referent, editor and on the editorial board of journals and other publications in the field of econometrics.
-Van Dijk chaired and co-chaired many conferences in the field.

-Van Dijk died on 24 January 2025.
+He chaired and co-chaired many conferences in the field.
+He died on 24 January 2025.